 Windows 10 is officially the most used operating system in the world.
-However, there are still people who are using Windows 7 or Windows 8.1 on their computers and devices.
-If you are one of them, you might want to upgrade to Windows 10, so that you get the latest and the greatest Microsoft has to offer.
-If you have a license key for Windows 10, you can upgrade right away, with the help of a little app called Media Creation Tool that is developed by Microsoft.
-Here is how to use it to upgrade your Windows 7 or Windows 8.1 computer to Windows 10, today:
+However, there are still people using Windows 7 or Windows 8.1 on their computers and devices.
+If you are one of them, you might want to upgrade to Windows 10, and get the latest and the greatest Microsoft has to offer.
+If you have a license key for Windows 10, you can upgrade right away, with the help of an app called Media Creation Tool developed by Microsoft.
+Here is how to use it to upgrade your Windows 7 or Windows 8.1 computer to Windows 10 today, for free:

 Before you decide whether or not to upgrade to Windows 10, you should read the official Windows 10 specifications and make sure that your Windows 7 or Windows 8.1 computer meets the system requirements for Windows 10.
 Windows 10 demands the following:

 - Processor or SoC: 1 GHz or faster

 - RAM: 1 GB for the 32-bit version or 2 GB for the 64-bit version

 - Free hard disk space: 32 GB or larger

 - Graphics card: DirectX 9 graphics device with WDDM 1.0 driver